 Her Scenes series simultaneously explores the disorientation of being human in a manufactured world and the potential of that world.
 These paintings portray everyday, prosaic interiors and landscapes: static views inspired by glossy magazine spreads with carefully staged photographs.
 Images of impossibly pristine, impeccably beautiful houses, gardens, and pools.
 Hughes has stripped these down to their barest colors, distorting angles and proportions, to fabricate the momentary uneasiness one can unexpectedly feel in familiar spaces.
 Her goal is to mirror the times in our lives when we are caught off guard by places and situations of our own making.

 Works in the Timelapse series stem from the artist’s interest in animation and the way things change over time.
 Hughes photographs the same domestic scene over a period of days, months, or years; then creates paintings based on the photographs.

-Similarly, the Marks series comprises works composed of repetitive marks in a limited grid, typically based on centimeter sized units.
-As in animated film, small changes from frame-to-frame – or across the paper – create motion.
+Similarly, the Marks series comprises works composed of repetitive marks in a limited grid, typically based on centimeter-sized units.
+As in the animated film, small changes from frame-to-frame – or across the paper – create motion.